 - 1. The employment agency rejects any form of discrimination. - 2.
-Prior to entering into an agency work employment contract, the employment agency provides the agency worker with a written copy of the collective agreement.
+Prior to entering into an agency work employment contract, the employment

+- agency provides the agency worker with a written copy of the collective agreement.
 At his request, the agency worker will receive a printed copy of the collective agreement. - 3.
 The provisions of the collective agreement are so-called minimum provisions.
 Deviating from the collective agreement and its appendices is only permitted if this is to the advantage of the agency worker. - 4.
-The employment agency agrees with the client that the latter treats the agency worker with the same due care as it does its own employees and that the client takes appropriate measures as regards the statutory regulations of health, safety and well-being.

-- 5. Before work is started at the client, the employment agency is obliged to notify the agency worker about the required (professional) qualifications, the possible health and safety risks and how to control these. - 6.
 At the request of the agency worker, the employment agency will provide a statement of the number of agency work employment contracts entered into with the agency worker and the dates of commencement and termination thereof, including a statement as to whether the requirements for participation in a pension scheme are met.
 This statement also shows what agency work the agency worker has performed and which client(s) he has worked at.
 This information will be provided for as long as the employment agency may retain this data according to the retention periods stipulated under the General Data Protection Regulation (GDPR).